cws1121/cloudworks/README.md

 ## Deploying

-Anyone with access to the should be able to deploy.
+Anyone with access to the server should be able to deploy.

 To deploy you need to `pip install -r requirements/deploy-requirements.txt` and then run the following: